Skip to main content

 }

-Again, add the get_todo_by_id function to the config function:
+Add get_todo_by_id to the config function:

 pub fn config(cfg: &mut web::ServiceConfig) {